-Frederick N. Elofson, CPA, Vice Chairman.
-Mr. Elofson, a member of the Commission since July 1, 2006, is a Certified Public Accountant and recently retired senior partner in Goodman & Company, LLP, in Newport News.
+Frederick N. Elofson, CPA, Chair.
+Mr. Elofson, a member of the Commission since July 1, 2006, is a Certified Public Accountant and retired senior partner in Dixon Hughes Goodman LLP, in Newport News.
 He earned a bachelor's degree in accounting from West Virginia University and has more than 30 years of accounting experience.
-A former chairman of the board and treasurer of the Peninsula Chamber of Commerce, Mr. Elofson remains active in numerous professional and civic organizations.
-He is a past treasurer and board member of the Schooner Virginia Project, a past president of the Peninsula Estate Planning Council, and has been honored as the Chamber's Volunteer of the Year.
+A former chair of the board and treasurer of the Peninsula Chamber of Commerce, Mr. Elofson remains active in numerous professional and civic organizations.
+He is a past treasurer and board member of the Schooner Virginia Project, a past president of the Peninsula Estate Planning Council, treasurer and Sunday School teacher at First Baptist Church Newport News, member of the Committee on Investments for the City of Newport News Retirement Fund and has been honored as a Chamber of Commerce Volunteer of the Year.
 Mr. Elofson resides in the City of Newport News.